CynthiaPeters/paddle-frontend-assessment/README.md

 git clone https://github.com/CynthiaPeters/paddle-frontend-assessment.git

-Install the dependencies, based you your preferred package manager (i.e yarn or npm) you can run the following command on your terminal
+Install the dependencies, based on your preferred package manager (i.e yarn or npm) you can run the following command on your terminal
     # Yarn
     yarn

-    # **NPM**
+    # NPM
     npm install
     # or
     npm i